22 FAQs people ask about family businesses.

 These rules mean it is vital to take advice on the most tax-efficient way to take an income from your business.

-16. How can we attract additional financing into a family-controlled business?
+16. How can we attract additional finance into a family-controlled business?

 As with any business, you need to convince external investors or lenders that the business has good prospects.

 If you are seeking a loan, you also need to convince the lender that they will be repaid.
 You will usually offer the lender security, such as a mortgage over a property.
 If your company does not have enough assets to provide adequate security, a lender may ask you for a personal guarantee.

 If you are asking outsiders to buy shares, you need to convince them that they will be treated fairly.
 Although company law provides some protection for minority shareholders, this alone will not be enough for many investors.
 They may also insist that you enter into an appropriate shareholder agreement that gives them additional, contractual protections.

 It is also likely to include a mechanism allowing shareholders to sell their shares to the company or to other shareholders if they feel unfairly treated, and specifying how the shares will be valued.

-17. How can we bring in outside investors but still retain control?
+17. How can we bring in outside investment to a family business but still retain control?